JonathanEleiott/git-vs-github/git-vs-github.md

   - git init -> allows a project to use git commands
   - git status -> shows what has added/changed/deleted since your last commit
   - git add -> moves files/folders to the staging area
-  - git commit -> takes everything from the staging area and makes it permanent*
+  - git commit -m "message here" -> takes everything from the staging area and makes it permanent*
   - git diff -> shows the difference in files since the last commit

 - 3 different stages